AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/numberchars2.md

 ---
 title: 'number_chars/2'
+group: Terms
 predicates:
- - 'number_chars/2' : convert between a number and the list of characters which represent the number
+- {sig: 'number_chars/2', desc: 'convert between a number and the list of characters which represent the number'}
- - 'number_codes/2' : convert between a number and the list of character codes which represent the number
+- {sig: 'number_codes/2', desc: 'convert between a number and the list of character codes which represent the number'}
 ---
 `number_chars/2` — convert between a number and the list of characters which represent the number